Human Trafficking Project

 Anti-Trafficking Collaborative (ATC) of the Bay Area:

-In October 2012, MUA, APILO, SAGE, Asian Women’s Shelter, and Narika came together to form the Anti-Trafficking Collaborative (ATC) of the Bay Area.
-As part of this new coalition we have the opportunity to support and advocate for human trafficking survivors.
+In October 2012, MUA, APILO, SAGE, Asian Women’s Shelter, and Narika came together to form the Anti-Trafficking Collaborative (ATC) of the Bay Area to support and advocate for human trafficking survivors.
 The cases we focus on range from sex trafficking to labor exploitation with a strong focus on Latina immigrant domestic workers who are victims of trafficking.
 We believe in the importance of supporting survivors recover psychologically from the trauma they have experienced, with great personal attention and care, by connecting them with critical services, building their community of support, ensuring that they access available legal remedies, and taking on leadership of the movement to end trafficking.
+MUA is currently taking a break from our participation in the ATC as we focus on more pressing immigration-related issues.

 - How did you come to the US?